fortrabbit/help/docs/git-troubleshooting.md

 title:         Git troubleshooting
 naviTitle:     Git troubleshooting
 excerpt:       What you may want to know to debug Git connection issues
-lead:          'This article aims to help you finding common issues when working with Git on fortrabbit.'
+lead:          'This article aims to help you finding common issues when deploying with Git on fortrabbit.'
 group:         troubleshooting
 stack:         all
 dontList:      false